Gertie Fröhlich: Initiator of the Galerie nächst St. Stephan

-Fröhlich’s financial situation obliged her to work while pursuing her studies.
+Fröhlich's financial situation obliged her to work while pursuing her studies.
 In the summer of 1954, she found temporary employment at the Catholic Action as secretary of then priest and future Monsignor Otto Mauer.
 There she observed Mauer's affinity for collecting artworks and befriended Eva Kallir, daughter of renowned Austrian collector Otto Kallir.
 Due to his Jewish heritage, he was compelled to leave Vienna and abandon his gallery, the Neue Galerie, after the Anschluss.
 After the war, he wanted to leave the gallery to his daughter, who had no desire to pursue this career path.
 Fröhlich herself wanted to lead the gallery but was considered too young.
 Putting two and two together, Fröhlich convinced Mauer to take over the gallery and make Fröhlich his secretary and confidant.

-Monsignor Mauer's vision for the gallery was to make it into a Catholic space, exhibiting his collection of graphic and painted works depicting Catholic or socialist themes.
-Fröhlich had other plans.
-As secretary, she ran the gallery in everything but name.
+Monsignor Mauer's vision for the Galerie St. Stephan (renamed the Galerie nächst St. Stephan in 1964) was to make it into a Catholic space, exhibiting his collection of graphic and painted works depicting Catholic or socialist themes.
+Fröhlich had other plans: as secretary, she ran the gallery in everything but name.
 As a student at the Academy, she was in a unique position to introduce her peers to Mauer.
 For example, she initiated and curated the first "Weihnachtsausstellung junger Künstler" [Christmas Exhibition of Young Artists]—which became a recurring event at the gallery.
 Her roster for the exhibition included herself as well as artists Johannes Avramidis, Wander Bertoni, Mareile Boog, Johannes Fruhmann, Elfi Glanner, Jakob Laub, Anton Lehmden, Josef Mikl, Kurt Moldovan, Josef Pilhofer, Markus Prachensky, Arnulf Rainer, Slavi Soueek, Carl Unger, Franziska Wibmer, Wolfgang Hollegha, Walter Eckert, Grete Yppen, Hans Staudacher, Clarisse Schrack, and Norbert Drexel.
-After this show, the Informel painters Wolfgang Hollegha, Josef Mikl, Markus Prachensky, and Arnulf Rainer decided to form a group eponymously tied with the gallery, "Die Gruppe St. Stephan" [The Saint Stephens Group], and for the next decade dominate the Viennese art scene along with its namesake, the Galerie Sankt Stephan.
-Although Mauer is credited as the harbinger of the Viennese postwar avant-garde, it was Gertie Fröhlich who initiated the transformation of the relatively conservative, Catholic-minded gallery into the experimental space that it is lauded today.
+After this show, the Informel painters Wolfgang Hollegha, Josef Mikl, Markus Prachensky, and Arnulf Rainer decided to form a group eponymously tied with the gallery, "Die Gruppe St. Stephan" [The Saint Stephen's Group], and for the next decade dominated the Viennese art scene along with its namesake, the Galerie Sankt Stephan.
+Although Mauer is credited as the harbinger of the Viennese postwar avant-garde, it was Gertie Fröhlich who initiated the transformation of the relatively conservative, Catholic-minded gallery into the experimental space that is lauded today.